rngtang/SBOM/documentation/routes.md

 Version 0.99 -------------- 7/28/23 -----------------

 -- API ROUTES --
-Here is a comprehensive list of our API routes and what they can be used for:
+Here is a comprehensive list of the API routes that are actively used in our application along with what they are used for:

 SBOMs - Everything about sboms